 University of Maryland - Robert H. Smith School of Business

 Gordon M. Phillips

 University of Southern California; National Bureau of Economic Research (NBER)

-We examine the incentives for firms to vertically integrate through vertical mergers and production.
-We develop a new firm-specific measure of vertical integration using 10-K text to identify the extent a firm's products span vertically related product markets.
-We find that firms in high R&D industries are less likely to vertically integrate or engage in vertical mergers, and are more likely to initiate customer or supplier relationships outside of the firm.
-These findings are consistent with firms with unrealized innovation avoiding integration to maintain ex-ante incentives to make relationship specific investments and maintain residual rights of control as in Grossman and Hart (1986).
-In contrast, firms in high patenting industries with stable product markets are more likely to vertically integrate consistent with control rights being obtained by firms to facilitate commercialization of already realized innovation and to limit potential ex post holdup.
+We examine the incentives for firms to vertically integrate through acquisitions and production.
+We develop a new firm-specific measure of vertical integration using 10-K product text to identify the extent to which a firm's products span vertically related product markets.
+We find that firms in high R&D industries are less likely to vertically integrate or become targets in vertical acquisitions, and are more likely to initiate customer or supplier relationships outside of the firm.
+These findings are consistent with firms with unrealized innovation avoiding integration to maintain ex ante incentives to make relationship-specific investments and maintain residual rights of control as in Grossman and Hart (1986).
+In contrast, firms in high patenting industries with mature product markets are more likely to be vertically integrated consistent with control rights being obtained by firms to facilitate commercialization of already realized innovation and to limit potential ex post holdup.

 Keywords: Mergers and Acquisitions, Vertical Mergers, Vertical Integration

 Date posted: March 31, 2013 ; Last revised: April 14, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.562 seconds